dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 </Shell>
 ```

-This results in the layout shown in the following screenshot:
+This code results in the layout shown in the following screenshot:

 :::image type="content" source="media/tabs/two-page-app-top-tabs.png" alt-text="Screenshot of a Shell two page app with top and bottom tabs.":::